Running a Marathon?: How to Approach your Training

 Here’s a week out of her training program:

 Try and consider how your longer bouts fit in with your week as they are often quite time-consuming.
 But they’re so worth fitting in.
 There are so many benefits physically and mentally to derive from a long run, cycle or even a big hike on a Sunday morning.

 Big Picture Thinking

-There are many things that influence a coach’s decision making.
+Many things influence a coach’s decision making.
 Things like the trainee’s history of training, history of exposure to different sorts of stress and load, psychological states, health and metabolic states.

 Social and environmental models also affect the output of the system.
 Little things like access to good outdoors environments suitable for your activity.
-But nonetheless, I think all coaches can agree that there are some principles worth using as guidelines such understanding the relationship between volume and intensity.
+Nonetheless, I think all coaches can agree that there are some principles worth using guidelines such as understanding the relationship between volume and intensity.

 We love coaching our clients through specific, challenging events like the marathon, so let us know if you’re thinking about it by dropping us a message!